Seaquarium Institut Marin, practical information…

 This is the ideal way to protect our seals and sea lions from routine (and boredom) while maintaining motivation and interest through playful activities.

 Some of the activity sessions are explained to the general public by keepers, but never at fixed times.
-An announcement is made in the aquarium and visitors are invited to make their way to the seal and sea lion pool.
+An announcement is made in the aquarium and visitors are invited to make their way to the seal and sea lion pool. - What is the Requinarium?

 The Requinarium is part of Seaquarium Institut Marin and is Europe’s only shark centre with around 25 living shark species and 10 types of ray!